-KBC Group clearly exceeds these targets: on 31 December 2021, the fully loaded CET1 ratio for the Issuer came to 15.5%, (17.6% at 31 December 2020) which represented a capital buffer of EUR 4,470 million relative to the fully loaded CET1 requirement for MDA of 11.23%.
-The leverage ratio (Basel III, fully loaded) stood at 5.4% (6.4% at 31 December 2020) relative to the minimum requirement of 3%.
+KBC Group clearly exceeds these targets: on 31 December 2022, the fully loaded CET1 ratio for the Issuer came to 15.3%, (15.5% at 31 December 2021) which represented a capital buffer of EUR 3,820 million relative to the fully loaded CET1 requirement for MDA of 11.82%.
+The leverage ratio (Basel III, fully loaded) stood at 5.3% (5.4% at 31 December 2021) relative to the minimum requirement of 3%.

 The payment of dividends by Belgian credit institutions is not limited by Belgian banking regulations, except indirectly through capital adequacy and solvency requirements when capital ratios fall below certain thresholds.
 The pay-out is further limited by the general provisions of Belgian company law.
+Share buybacks may only be performed if the prior permission of the competent supervisory authority has been obtained.